Skip to main content

 Speed & Performance Comparison

-Atlantic Broadband delivers maximum download speeds of 1 Gbps using Cable, providing bandwidth suitable for modern household internet requirements including streaming video content, video conferencing, online gaming, and connecting multiple devices simultaneously.
-The provider's speed tiers typically range from entry-level plans for basic web browsing and email through higher-tier plans supporting bandwidth-intensive households with multiple simultaneous 4K streams and heavy data usage.
+Atlantic Broadband delivers maximum download speeds of 1 Gbps using Cable, providing bandwidth suitable for modern household internet requirements including streaming video content, video conferencing, online gaming.
+Connecting multiple devices simultaneously.
+The provider's speed tiers typically range from entry-level plans for basic web browsing.
+Email through higher-tier plans supporting bandwidth-intensive households with multiple simultaneous 4K streams and heavy data usage.

 Brightspeed offers speeds up to 940 Mbps through its Fiber/DSL, similarly structuring plans to accommodate different usage profiles.
-Real-world performance on both providers depends significantly on the specific technology deployed at your address—fiber-optic connections generally deliver more consistent speeds and lower latency compared to cable or DSL technologies, while wireless technologies introduce additional variability based on signal conditions.
+Real-world performance on both providers depends significantly on the specific technology deployed at your address—fiber-optic connections generally deliver more consistent speeds.
+Lower latency compared to cable or DSL technologies, while wireless technologies introduce additional variability based on signal conditions.

 Latency and reliability also factor into real-world performance beyond raw speed numbers.
 Fiber-optic technologies typically deliver 10-20ms latency to common servers with highly consistent speeds throughout the day.
 Cable technologies may experience 15-30ms latency with potential congestion during peak evening hours when neighborhood usage peaks.
 DSL and fixed wireless technologies can exhibit higher latency and more variable performance.
 Check which specific technology each provider offers at your address, as this often matters more than the provider's name on the service.